ech54/cortex/README.md

 - Provide operations to handle event (one of based concept to communicate between components).

 ## Wf
-- Model handles the state of worklow and configuration.
+- Modul contains low level framework executing states of worklows and tooling to define and configure workflow activities.